 - partnering with children, their families/kin, carers and people significant to them, to achieve meaningful change

 - engaging family strengths, nurturing resilience and giving dignity.

 Promote an integrated case-management approach tailored to the needs of Aboriginal children and families, that commences early in the continuum of support and that empowers and supports families and communities to reduce the incidence of harm, addressing identified risks and supporting Aboriginal children and young people to thrive.

 NSW Practice Framework

 The Permanency Case Management Policy, Rules and Practice Guidance is informed and framed by the NSW Practice Framework.
-The Framework shapes the programs FACS develops and its practice with families.
+The Framework shapes the programs DCJ develops and its practice with families.
 It sets out mandates for roles at all levels of the system:

 We work in solidarity to create a system that supports meaningful change for families.
 We partner with practitioners, communities and the sector to improve practice and outcomes for children and their families.